 She returned in 2009 as an English teacher and newspaper adviser.
 “It was a teacher’s dream,” she recalls, “a gift on so many levels.”
 She based her curriculum in part on her own conversations as a Crossroads student.
 Then, after two years, she decided to seek a bigger stage on which to change lives for the better.

-In 2014, Marisol earned her law degree at the University of California, Berkeley, and joined the Attorney General’s Honors Program, where she is immersed in such hot-button issues as anti-human trafficking, police misconduct and immigration fraud.
+In 2014, Marisol earned her law degree at the University of California, Berkeley, and joined the Attorney General’s Honors Program, where she was immersed in such hot-button issues as anti-human trafficking, police misconduct and immigration fraud.
 In 2017, she joined Crossroads’ Board of Trustees, and currently serves as executive vice chair.
-“The mission and values of Crossroads inform my work and relationships even now,” she says.
+Marisol teaches at Occidental College and mentors first-generation students through multiple organizations, including the Legal Access Education Pipeline.
+She is also a member of Crossroads School's Equity & Justice Institute's advisory council.
+“The mission and values of Crossroads inform my work and relationships even now,” she notes.

 In 2021, Marisol received a Hispanic National Bar Association Top Lawyers Under 40 Award, honoring

 “exceptionally accomplished lawyers who have demonstrated professional excellence, integrity, leadership, commitment to the Hispanic community and dedication to improving the legal profession.”